 If you’re still curious about other companies, we’d recommend checking out Byte, our top-ranked at-home aligner company.
-They leverage excellent value with an equally good product, and they’re a bit cheaper than Candid (by about $500).
-In a rush to see your perfect smile?
+They leverage excellent value with an equally good product, and they’re significantly cheaper than Candid.
+Eager to see your perfect smile?
 Byte is the only choice.
-Their average treatment time clocks in at a speedy 3 months.
+Their average treatment length wraps up in just 4 months.
 Byte also offers nighttime-only treatment, so if you’re unsure about wearing aligners for 22+ hours per day, you have an alternative.

 Alternatively, if you’re looking for the most affordable option, check out AlignerCo.
-At just $1,145, they’re the most budget-friendly method and our #2 pick behind Byte.
+At just $1,145, they’re the most budget-friendly method and among our top rated at-home aligners.
 You won’t get a lot of bells and whistles, but you will get the smile of your dreams at a fraction of the cost.
 And like Byte, they also offer nighttime treatment, but it doesn’t cost nearly as much.
 AlignerCo’s NightOnly program will run you $1,345.